NAB should stop meddling in private businesses: Mandviwalla

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/LAHORE: Senate Deputy Chairman Saleem Mandviwalla accused the National Accountability Bureau (NAB) of violation of human rights.
+ISLAMABAD/LAHORE: Senate Deputy Chairman Saleem Mandviwalla accused the National Accountability Bureau (NAB) for violation of human rights.

 He said the NAB was established to check corruption not to check the export import, not to check plots and also not to check that who is paying the tax.
 “There should be no meddling by the NAB in these matters as there were institutions for these purposes and we have to stop NAB’s involvement in these matters; either we have to force the government to stop it or take it up in the Parliament,” he said, adding that NAB’s chairman should be summoned to explain this to him.
 He said the NAB accused everyone as thief and robber but how could it level such an allegation on people.
 “We have made the NAB into a monster,” he added.